ventillo/ESP8266_davis_weather_decode/README.md

 use breadboard

 First, you need to flash your ESP8266 with a Mircopython image.
-Where to get it from and how to do that -> [Here, https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html]
+Where to get it from and how to do that -> https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html